-St Edmund Hall is renowned for its sporting excellence.
+St Edmund Hall is renowned for sporting excellence.
+We field teams in every available competition and excellent support is offered to both teams and individuals representing the College or University at any level.
 Each year, we award the Luddington Prize of £500 to any undergraduates who have achieved both a First Class degree and won a ‘Blue’ (represented the University) in a sport.
 The prize has been won by 14 students in the last 5 years.

 Our sports men and women are among those celebrated at our annual Achievements Dinner, which recognises extra-curricular achievements, including in music and the arts, and charitable endeavours.

-Teddy Hall has many different sports clubs, some of which are divided into men’s and women’s teams, and all of which are student-run.
-The College’s Amalgamated Clubs Fund often assists with paying for tours, kit and the hiring of facilities.
+Teddy Hall has many different sports clubs, all of which are student-run.
+The College’s Amalgamated Clubs Fund assists with paying for tours, kit, and the hiring of facilities.

 - Rugby (men’s and women’s)